Suki667/ECC/README.md

 # To Err like Human: Affective Bias-Inspired Measures for Visual Emotion Recognition Evaluation

-A new metric for Visual Emotion Recognition.

-Train:

-python train.py --dataset FI --path '/path/to/dataset' --network resnet50

-# To Err like Human: Affective Bias-Inspired Measures for VER

 This repository contains the implementation of our paper "To Err like Human: Affective Bias-Inspired Measures for Visual Emotion Recognition Evaluation", which introduces a new evaluation metric for Visual Emotion Recognition (VER).

 ## Dataset Preparation